Q79 (New York City bus): Route description and service

 The Q79 began at the intersection of 40th Avenue and Little Neck Parkway near the Little Neck station on the Long Island Rail Road's (LIRR) Port Washington Branch.
 From there, buses continued south along Little Neck Parkway through the communities of Little Neck, Glen Oaks, and Bellerose, before turning onto Jamaica Avenue/Jericho Turnpike in Floral Park and terminating at 257th Street.
-Buses returning to Little Neck then turned north on 257th Street, east on 87th Avenue, and south on 256th Street before turning onto Jamaica Avenue/Jericho Turnpike.
-Buses then headed north on Little Neck Parkway before heading west on 41 Avenue, north on 249th Street, and east on 40th Avenue to reach the terminal.
+Buses returning to Little Neck then turned north on 257th Street, west on 87th Avenue, and south on 256th Street before turning onto Jamaica Avenue/Jericho Turnpike.
+Buses then headed north on Little Neck Parkway before heading west on 41st Avenue, north on 249th Street, and east on 40th Avenue to reach the terminal.
 This was one of the few bus routes in the city not to connect to a subway line.
 This bus route was operated out of Queens Village Depot.
 The route had low ridership because it passed through largely suburban and low density areas; 90% of the households in the area had at least one automobile.
 In addition, the only traffic generators on the route were Deepdale Hospital, the United Cerebral Palsy Center and the Little Neck LIRR station.